When I first started my photography business I was lost on the correct way to build.

 ☐ Develop email marketing campaign.
 Your blog can automatically send out emails to subscribers each time you make a new blog post or you can use something like mailchimp.

 ☐ Develop a blogging schedule, consistency is key.
-Tip: Each post should be keywords first such as " Wedding Photography - Henry Ford Museum - Jessica & Don".
+Tip: Each post title should be keywords first such as " Photographing a wedding at the Henry Ford Museum - Jessica & Don".
 Note the emphasis to google will be the important words first.

 ☐ Find local stores/vendors that will allow swap marketing.
 For instance a wedding photog could go to a cake store and tell them you would love to take some photographs that they can use in marketing if they are willing to share your business cards with brides asking about photographers.